Overview

 investment companies, registered

-investment advisors, charitable organizations, business
+investment advisers, charitable

-pooled investment fund.
-The Firm also provides discretionary investment advisory services as a
+educational institutions, and pooled investment funds.
+The Firm also provides discretionary

-thousand dollars ($250,000) to open or maintain an investment advisory account, and a minimum
+and fifty thousand dollars ($250,000) to establish or maintain a separately managed investment

-investment amount of one million dollars ($1,000,000) for limited partnership interests in Belle Haven
+advisory account, and a minimum initial investment amount of one million dollars ($1,000,000) for

 ITEM 8.
 METHODS OF ANALYSIS, INVESTMENT STRATEGIES AND RISK OF LOSS